Zazelus/Pomobud/README.md

 ## Installation

-To install Pomobuddy, follow these steps:
+To install Pomobud, follow these steps:

 1. Download the zip file from the [GitHub repository](https://github.com/Zazelus/Pomobud).
 2. Unzip the file to a location on your computer.